 Real estate agents in Canberra are aware of the competition in the market and so are usually willing to negotiate fees and commission rates with homeowners in order to win your business.

-What is the average commission rate in the Canberra?
+What is the average commission rate in Canberra?

-The average real estate agent commission rate is 2.18% in Canberra.
-Below is a chart showcasing how Canberra compares to the rest of the countries state city averages.
+The average real estate agent commission rate is 2.25% in Canberra.
+Below is a chart showcasing how Canberra compares to the rest of the country in terms of capital city averages.

-In December 2017, the median house price in Canberra sat at $753,516 and increased by 8.4% since the previous year.
-(Source: Domain Group House Price Report, December 2017).
-Canberra has become a focus for both investors and owner occupiers in the ACT.
-The median property price for houses and units is growing at a steady rate and we are not seeing the same trend for other Australian states.
-In fact, the rate is so significant that Canberra is expected to record 16% increase between now and 2020 and this is the highest price growth of all capital cities.
+Over the past 12 months, Canberra house prices have grown 2.4%.
+Canberra has become a focus for both investors and owner-occupiers in the ACT.
+The median property price for houses and units is growing at a steady rate and we are not seeing the same trend for most other Australian states.

 In terms of your property value, the below will also give you an indication of what people in Canberra are paying in commission costs in various price brackets.